Breadcrumbs: Home > Property FAQs > Are Zoopla price estimates accurate?

 How to Really Buy a Property

-"... investigate the figures yourself. house prices do not rise consistently month after month as we have seen in the traditional cycle.
+"... investigate the figures yourself. house prices do not rise consistently month after month as we will see in Chapter 4: Understanding the Property Market.
 Global events also cause fluctuations that either change or exacerbate the cycle.
 An example of this occurred in 2003 where the war on Iraq caused prices to drop by around 10-20% in central London.
 The war over, prices corrected themselves and then in the spring of 2004 rose another 10%.
 This lead the media to report that "house prices are rising by 18.5 per cent a year - Are we heading for a crash?"
 (The Independent, 3rd April 2004).
 Enough to make anyone think the market was over cooking itself.
-What the media didn't consider was that half of the rise was down to a recovery of the falling market that had occurred earlier due to people's fear over the war.
-The graph below shows how easy it is to misreport, even in a market as large as London, using data from 2001 to..."
+What the media didn't consider was that half of the rise was down to a recovery of the falling market that had occurred earlier due to people's fear over the war...."

-"... headlines Taking the raw data from the graph it is possible to report the above in the following ways: "house prices crash more than 5% in less than 6 months" using Q3 2001 to Q4 2001 "London market moving up more than 20% per year" using Q4 2001 to Q3 2002 "House prices static for months"..."
+"... headlines Taking the raw data from the graph it is possible to report the above in the following ways: "house prices crash more than 5% in less than 6 months" using Q3 2001 to Q4 2001 "London market moving up more than 10% per year" using Q3 2015 to Q4 2015 "house prices static for months"..."

 "...
 Saturday 3rd April 2004 The Independent Newspaper lead with a front page story that asked "Are we heading for a crash".
 Correctly they assigned quotes from the Halifax which said the rises were "just another milestone" but then perhaps the journalist became frustrated that no one would support his headline.
 He continued, "Some commentators believe that present house values are unsustainable and the only question is when, not if, the market will crash" but did not give any idea who this panel of experts were and where they got their information.
 The only quotable source he found to back up this view was a stock broking company which tried to compare house prices to..."

-"... increase" 4th March 2005: "UK house prices slip in February" 31st March 2005: "House prices dip worst in a decade" 5th April 2005: "house prices stage rise in March" and so on! - What is 'New' and What is 'News' - One of the most misleading habits of the media is to pick up on a..."
+"... increase" 4th March 2005: "UK house prices slip in February" 31st March 2005: "house prices dip worst in a decade" 5th April 2005: "house prices stage rise in March" and so on!
+While the BBC, in recent years, has improved the quality of its headlines to include their source, this..."

 "...
 Nationwide has been collecting house price data since the early 1970s.
 As a lender they are able to see the number of applications coming in for approval and this gives an indicator of changes coming in the market.
 If less people are applying the market is beginning to slow and hence house prices may fall, so long as you assume supply remains..."